Tag

 As for the internal sensor, well, that varies a lot from camera to camera, but the majority of the bigger brands tend to get high-end sensors that do well with night-time performance.
 Sometimes, these cameras will have HDR, provide a false-color view, or rely entirely on the spotlights for the picture quality.
 There are pros and cons to each, which we covered in the cameras where these things come up, but for the most part, all of these cameras should work just fine during the night.

-That said, one thing to note is that most floodlight cameras do not have replaceable LEDs, so you will have to buy new ones when they run out a few years down the .
+That said, one thing to note is that most floodlight cameras do not have replaceable LEDs, so you will have to buy new ones when they run out a few years down the line.
 It’s not a massive problem, given that you’ll very rarely need to change them, but it’s just something to keep in mind.

 Video Storage